demelere/Weld-Seam-Finding/camera_stream/README.md

-# iPhone Camera Streaming
+# iPhone Camera Streaming with Continuity Camera

-This module provides functionality to stream video from an iPhone camera to a computer using OpenCV.
+This module provides functionality to stream video from an iPhone camera to a MacBook using Apple's Continuity Camera feature.

+## Prerequisites

+1. A MacBook running macOS Ventura or later
+2. An iPhone running iOS 16 or later
+3. Both devices must be:
+   - Signed in to the same Apple ID
+   - Have Bluetooth and WiFi enabled
+   - Be within range of each other

 ## Setup